aparajita/active4d-st3/README.md

 ## Syntax Highlighting
 Full syntax highlighting is provided for the following file types:

-* **Embedded scripts (.a4d, .a4p)** – Context-aware syntax highlighting and error checking is provided.
-Anything not within `<% %>` script tags is highlighted as if it were an HTML file. `<script>` and `<style>` blocks within the file are highlighted using Javascript and CSS modes respectively.
-Symbol matching is provided for methods defined inline.
+* **Embedded scripts (.a4d, .a4p)** – Any Active4D code within `<% %>` tags receives context-aware syntax highlighting.
+Anything not within `<% %>` tags uses the standard highlighting for HTML files, including `<script>` and `<style>` blocks.
+Active4D methods and constants declared with 'define' are accessible through the 'Goto Symbol' palette.

-* **Libraries (.a4l)** – In addition to syntax highlighting, symbol matching for methods is provided.
+* **Libraries (.a4l)** – Context-aware syntax highlighting.
+Methods and constants declared with 'define' are accessible through the 'Goto Symbol' palette.

-* **Active4D.ini** – Syntax highlighting and symbol matching.
+* **Active4D.ini** – Syntax highlighting.
+Options are accessible through the 'Goto Symbol' palette.

 ## Snippets
 Numerous snippets are provided for control structures, commands, and fusedocs.
-The best way to explore the snippets is by showing the snippet list in ST3.
+The best way to explore the snippets is by showing the snippet list in ST3 (Tools > Snippets) from within Active4D code.

 ## Commands
 Several commands are available via keyboard equivalents: